Maxbleu/F1Analisys/README.md

 <img src="./img/example_get_image_converted.png" alt="ejemplo de obtener un analisis convertido a bytes">

-## Next steps

-- [ ] Refactoring code analisys
-- [ ] Laps comparation in specific session
-- [ ] Average usage throtel
-- [ ] Average usage brake
-- [ ] Make new things with IA and ML to analize the data and make predictions.

 ## Documentation

 To see the endpoints of the project you only need to [this link](https://f1analisys-production.up.railway.app/)